Noemata/RosettaNavigation/README.md

 > **DataGridUwp1** performs well and does not leak with NavigationCacheMode set to Enabled, does not leak but is sluggish when Disabled.
 > **TabViewUwp1** leaks memory badly and is unusable as is.
 > **WebViewUwp1** performs well, has a small leak when NavigationCacheMode set to Disabled.
+> **NavigationViewUwp1** sluggish when throttled, does not leak with either NavigationCacheMode Enabled or Disabled.
 > **TreeViewUwp1** performs well and does not leak with either NavigationCacheMode Enabled or Disabled.

 *TextBox is causing slower performance due to redraw issue.